Christiana Mall: 2008-2011 redevelopment

-An outdoor "avenue style" facing retail space was added to two sides of the center.
-Additions included new lighting, flooring and a deceiving two-story high entrance adjacent to the food court next to XXI Forever and Barnes & Noble, though the mall interior remains entirely single level.
+An outdoor "avenue style" retail space was added to two sides of the center.
+Additions included new lighting, flooring, seating areas and two-story high entrances, along with new restaurants.
 The project moved, updated, or replaced up to 100 of the center's stores.
 The redevelopment plans were designed by architecture firm RTKL Associates Inc.

 2013-2014 redevelopment

 In 2013, work began on development of a 100,000 sqft square foot Cabela's store, a 50,000 sqft square foot 12-screen Cinemark Theatres both as outparcels to the mall.
 As a part of this exterior development project the mall's ring-road will be widened and additional parking will be added.
 The I-95 flyover ramps were completed in the fall of 2013 and dedicated by Governor Jack Markell on October 17, 2013.

 Exterior development projects were completed in 2014.
 Cabela's opened in May and the 12-screen Cinemark Theatre opened in November.
 In the spring and summer of 2014, Christiana Mall added many new stores to the interior of the mall while many existing stores remodeled.